 Who are your Jennifers and Sams?
 Create a Persona for each of your key audience(s).
 Then after you write your next report, blog post, or presentation – but before you send it out – test it on the Persona: what would Jennifer think about it?
 Would Sam react as you want him to react?

-Bonus: The concept of a Persona is just as powerful as a sales tool: this week, create a Persona that represents your “perfect” client.
+Bonus: The concept of a Persona has far wider applicability.
+It is just as powerful as a sales tool: this week, create a Persona that represents your “perfect” client.
 When it comes to product development, ask whether Jennifer would find the innovation useful.
 When it comes to finding new prospects, ask yourself where people like Sam could be found.
 When it comes to writing a brochure or advertisement, ask yourself how each Persona would react to your pitch.